parsajiravand/vue3-form-wizard-doc/docs/README.md

     details: Flexible plugin API, allowing plugins to provide lots of plug-and-play features for your site.
   - title: Bundlers
     details: Default bundler is Vite, while Webpack is also supported.
 Choose the one you like!
-footer: MIT Licensed | Copyright © 2018-present Evan You
+footer: MIT Licensed | Copyright © 2022-present Parsa Jiravand
 ---

 ### As Easy as 1, 2, 3